kamiljano/CloudDoorClient/README.md

 # TODO

+* Environment specific configurations - right now the app always connects to the localhost.
+In real life situation it should connect directly to the azure server
+* Make application run fully in the background, so that the user is not aware of it
 * Find a way to run interactive CLIs
 * Download a file to the device
 * Upload video from the camera